vladudenis/zyklone-bot/README.md

-# Nest.js Discord Bot

-Name: Zyklone Bot
+# Zyklone Bot

-Function: Still Unknown

-Prefix: $
+Hello, I am Zyklone, a multi-purpose bot.

+## What I Can Do

+- Be A Poker Dealer
+- ...